 The clementine was first discovered by priest Father Clément in 1902

-Clementine trees were first planted in Corsica in 1925, and it was quickly discovered that the climate and geography of the western plains of Corsica stretching from south of Bastia to the north of Porto, were perfectly suited to the clementine, and made it unique.
+Clementine trees were first planted in Corsica in 1925, and it was quickly discovered that the climate and geography of the western plains of the island stretching from south of Bastia to the north of Porto, were perfectly suited to the fruit, and made it unique.

 Jean-Paul Mancel says it is a profession attracting young farmers: